-Despite omicron hurdles, strong economic recovery likely remains on track
+Despite omicron hurdles, strong economic recovery appears on track

 Nicole Panettieri, the owner of a boutique in Astoria, Queens, says she was surprised when holiday sales remained strong even after omicron brought much of New York City to a standstill in late December.
 But in the weeks since, business has fallen off a cliff, by about 30 percent from a year ago.

-“We’ve taken a drastic downturn,” said Panettieri said of her accessories and gift shop, the Brass Owl.
+“We’ve taken a drastic downturn,” Panettieri said of her accessories and gift shop, the Brass Owl.
 “People pushed through the holidays — spending money on gifts and sharing joy with family — but now there’s a perfect storm of covid, inflation and just so much uncertainty.
 People are not spending anymore.
 I mean, I wouldn’t want to buy a $30 candle right now either.”

 She’s hoping the outlook will improve within a few months, as warmer weather and fewer covid cases get shoppers to spend again.